 Paul Williams is a graduate of Negaunee High School and the only member of his family to attend college.
 He graduated from Michigan Tech with a BSEE in 1961 and spent most of his career in the aerospace industry with Hughes Aircraft.

 Paul credits Michigan Tech with changing his life forever by creating career opportunities he never thought possible.
-In 2011, Paul established an endowed scholarship for Negaunee High School seniors enrolling at Michigan Tech and was a major benefactor of the new Paul and Susan Williams Center for Computer Systems Research, located on the fifth floor of the Electrical Energy Resources . . .
+In 2011, Paul established an endowed scholarship for Negaunee High School seniors enrolling at Michigan Tech and was a major . . .

 Gerald Ziarno joined the Packard Electric Division of General Motors and left after a short period to fulfill an Air Force ROTC commitment, spending two and a half years in Japan.
 He joined Dow Corning Corporation in Midland, Michigan, in 1962 and served in a number of management positions in locations as diverse as Belgium, Japan, and Hong Kong.
 He retired from Dow Corning in 1996 as Corporate Vice President and Director of Global Sales and Marketing.
 He is a past president and life trustee of Michigan Tech Fund Board of Trustees.
 Jerry remains professionally active as an independent consultant in international business.